511V41/phone-as-salary/README.md

 ### Backend

 Callings are made by API of [Twilio](https://www.twilio.com).
-For that reason, Deploy Serverless Functions that is written in TypeScript to [Vercel](https://vercel.com).
+For that reason, deploy Serverless Functions that are written in TypeScript to [Vercel](https://vercel.com).
 These source codes are placed in the `api` directory.

 #### endpoints